W-Kuah/bike-sim/README.md

 **Valid Directions**: NORTH, SOUTH, EAST, WEST
 **Grid Boundaries**: X and Y coordinates must be between 0-6 inclusive

-## How to Run For Non-Developers (Mac OSX only).
+## How to Run For Non-Developers.
-Note that I do not usually uploaded artifact as it is not good practice, but I felt this would provide a smoother experiences for non-developers to run the app.
+Note that I do not usually upload artifacts, as it is not good practice.
+However, I felt this would provide a smoother experience for non-developers to run the app.

 1. Navigate to this https://github.com/W-Kuah/bike-sim/
 2. Click on the 'Code' green button and download zip.